FreeCAD/FreeCAD-addons/README.md

 4. Create an entry on https://www.freecadweb.org/wiki/Template:DevWorkbenches
 5. Tag (AKA 'label) your Github repo with the following: `freecad`, `addons`, and `workbench`

+### Translating External Workbenches

+For wider usage of external workbenches, we recommend that workbench developers integrate the ability to [translate their workbench(s)](https://www.freecadweb.org/wiki/Translating_an_external_workbench).
+FreeCAD uses a 3rd party crowdsources translation service called [Crowdin](https://crowdin.com/project/freecad).
+There are some [automated scripts](https://www.freecadweb.org/wiki/Crowdin_Scripts) that we use to push and pull translations from Crowdin via their API.
+Developers are invited to help improve these scripts so as to include their own workbenches in the process.
+Further discussion on [this forum thread](https://forum.freecadweb.org/viewtopic.php?f=10&t=36413).

 ### Deprecated Installation Methods
 <details>
   <summary>Before FreeCAD v.
 0.17.9940 the methods below were utilized to automate the installation of workbenches and macros.
 This sections is being kept for historical purposes.